-Goods and Service Tax was implemented in India in 1 July, 2017.
+Goods and Service Tax was implemented in India on 1 July 2017.
 It has brought a new financial revolution in the country.
-It subsumed all other existing taxes like Sales Tax, Service Tax and Excise Duty which the companies had to comply with and these laws varied from state to state.
+It subsumed all other existing taxes like sales tax, Service Tax, and Excise Duty which the companies had to comply with these laws varied from state to state.
 With GST, every state follows and implements only one law for taxation issues.

-It supports people to acquire more affordable goods and boost the gains and purchasing power of the entire Indian economy.
+It supports people to acquire more affordable goods and boosts the gains and purchasing power of the entire Indian economy.

-GST act as a catalyst to provide a boom to the Indian start-ups thereby empowering them to grow as the GST unwinds.
+GST acts as a catalyst to provide a boom to the Indian start-ups thereby empowering them to grow as the GST unwinds.

-- Step 7: You will receive an Application Reference Number through email or SMS
+Step 7: You will receive the application Reference Number through email or SMS

-All startups companies, whose turnover exceeds INR 25 Lakhs, are eligible to enrol for GST.
-In north-eastern states, entities are comparatively exempted with eligibility requirement being set as a turnover exceeding INR 10 Lakhs.
+All startup companies, whose turnover exceeds INR 25 Lakhs, are eligible to enroll for GST.
+In north-eastern states, entities are comparatively exempted with eligibility requirements being set as a turnover exceeding INR 10 Lakhs.

 If the entity trades in non-taxable products or the business of exporting products to foreign lands, GST registration is compulsory.

 It incorporates all entities which are dealing in the export of software and had been untaxed previously.

 An entity supplying goods and services to another state within India require to register itself for GST regardless of the size of turnover.